Ganga Maiyya Tohe Piyari Chadhaibo: Filming

 The muhurat shot was shot at Shaheed Smarak (Martyr's Memorial) in Patna on 16 February 1961.
 The shooting formally started the next day.
 The film was mostly shot in Maner, a small town 30 km west of Patna and pilgrimage town of Varanasi.
 It has sequences shot at Gol Ghar in Patna and Arrah railway station.

 Release and reception

-The film was released on 5 February 1962 in Prakash Talkies of Benaras.
-It ended up grossing 75 Lakh rupees.

 At the First Bhojpuri Film Awards for Bhojpuri and Magadhi films, organized by the Bhojpuri Film Samaroh Samiti and held on 27 April 1965, at Ananda Bazar Patrika Bhawan, Calcutta, Ganga Maiyya Tohe Piyari Chadhaibo won numerous awards, including Best Film, Best Actress (Kum Kum), Best Supporting Actor (Nazir Hussain), Best Lyrics (Shailendra), Best Story (Nazir Hussain) and Best Playback Singer - Male (Mohammed Rafi - "Sonwa Ke Pinjre mein").

 Legacy

 In 2011, it was shown during 99th Bihar Divas (Bihar Day) celebrations.